whatsyourask/ctf/VulnHub/Warzone: 1/README.md

 ### Switch user:

-Just do `ls /home` or `cat /etc/passwd` to see another users.
+Just do `ls /home` or `cat /etc/passwd` to see other users.
 It is a `captain` user!
-Go to home directory of the user and we see there within `Desktop` file 'user.txt' and interesting folder '.crypt'.
+Go to the home directory of the user and we see there within `Desktop` file 'user.txt' and interesting folder '.crypt'.

 ![.crypt](screenshots/crypt.png)

-readme.txt says that root create a tool to encrypt password for account.
+readme.txt says that root creates a tool to encrypt the password for the account.
 Source code of encrypt.py:
 ```
 from simplecrypt import encrypt, decrypt
 import os